 On South Dakota's Child Support Obligations webpage, you can find links to the state's official child support calculator, as well as worksheets (including the separate worksheet for calculating support in cases on shared parenting and directions for calculating support when the parents have split custody).

-Be aware that the online calculator will only work when one parent has primary custody, and it will give only an estimate of your child support obligation.
+Be aware that the online calculator will only work when one parent will have primary custody, and it will give only an estimate of your child support obligation.
 As discussed above, a judge may order a different amount, depending on the circumstances in your case.

 Despite these resources and the DCS services, there are some situations when you may need the assistance of a family law attorney—particularly if you're arguing for (or opposing) a deviation from the guidelines, or you and your ex will share or split custody of your children.